-This Philippine art contains the most street-lethal knife skills available.
+This Filipino art contains the most street-lethal knife skills available.
+Read a profile of modern-arnis founder Remy Presas!

 A street-savvy warrior will take a weapon over his empty hands every time.
 When you become an expert with traditional weapons, you have an advantage in real combat.